Enbrel Side Effects

 - decreased vision

-- difficult, irregular, troubled, or labored breathing (or difficulty in breathing gets worse)
+- difficult, irregular, troubled, or labored breathing (or difficulty with breathing gets worse)

 - difficulty with moving